High-Performance-Computing/Project/HowToRun.md

 ## How to train the initial MobileNet on ImageNet

-Create a <a href="https://wandb.ai/home">wandb</a> account in order to visualize training log
+Create a <a href="https://wandb.ai/home">wandb</a> account in order to visualize training log.

 Run the bash training script:
 ```